columnlab/columnlab.github.io/_people/alex-newhouse.md

 Selected papers:

-Kowert, Rachel, Kilmer, Elizabeth, and **Newhouse, Alex**.
+Kowert, Rachel, Kilmer, Elizabeth and **Newhouse, Alex**.
 (2024)"Culturally justified hate: Prevalence and mental health impact of dark participation in games." _Proceedings of the 57th Hawaii International Conference on System Sciences_.

 **Newhouse, Alex** and Kowert, Rachel.
 (2024).
 "Digital Games as Vehicles for Extremist Recruitment and Radicalization." _Routledge_.